 Wait.
 What?
 If you just did a double take, don’t worry.
 Many of us have been there before you.
 We get so caught up in creating our first invoice or picking a logo that we don’t find out that the IRS wants to hear from small business owners quite a bit more frequently than just on April 15.
 These little check-ins are known as your “quarterly estimated taxes.”

 The United States operates on a pay-as-you-go tax system.
 This is why employers are required to withhold taxes from the paychecks of their W-2 employees.
 (I still remember the injustice of receiving my first paycheck at age 15 and realizing my money had been handed off to mysterious places like “Federal,” “State” and “FICA.”)

-Essentially, quarterly estimated taxes are designed so that you pay one-quarter of your annual taxes each quarter on April 15, June 15, September 15, and January 15 (or the next business day if that date falls on a weekend or holiday).
+Essentially, quarterly estimated taxes are designed so that you pay one-quarter of your annual taxes each quarter on April 15, June 15, September 15 and January 15 (or the next business day if that date falls on a weekend or holiday).
 For example, if you will owe $10,000 in taxes at the end of the year on April 15, you should pay $2,500 on each of those four dates.

 Of course, the big question is, how do you know how well your business is going to do and how much you will have to pay?
 Well, that’s why these are “quarterly estimated taxes” and not “quarterly precise taxes.”